Postage stamps and postal history of Switzerland: Local mail and rayon stamps

-Definitives of 1854-1862

-Strubel Type - Part 1
+Helvetias

 The classical definitive Swiss stamps were issued between 1854 and 1862, and were known as the Strubel Issues.
 They are the most popular specialization subject for most serious classical Swiss philatelists.
-Officially, these stamps are called The Imperforate Sitting Helvetia Issues of 1854-1862.
+Officially, these stamps are called The Imperforate Sitting Helvetia Issues of 1854–1862.
 These stamps feature a seated figure of Helvetia wearing a laurel wreath.
 She holds a spear in her right arm, and her left arm is resting on a shield, emblazoned with the arms of the Helvetic Confederation.
 The effect given by the shape of the wreath around her embossed head caused many German speaking collectors to jokingly refer to the design as "Strubel", referring to the visual effect of Helvetia having "unkempt" or "frizzy" hair.
 The nickname for these issues stuck, and just about every collector of Swiss stamps now refers to them as "The Strubels".
 This series of stamps have many, different variations including differing inks, paper, and paper thickness.
-Colored silk threads were used as a security device in the papers used to print the definitive Swiss stamps of 1854-1862.
+Colored silk threads were used as a security device in the papers used to print the definitive Swiss stamps of 1854–1862.

-Helvetias

 All of the preceding issues were declared invalid on 1 October 1854, and replaced with the seated allegorical figure "Helvetia", the first of several issues known as "seated Helvetias".
 The figure was embossed but only the outline was colored, making it rather hard to pick out.
 This was the first issue to deal with the multiple languages of Switzerland; in addition to the word "FRANCO" at the top, the other three sides listed the denomination in rappen, centimes, and (Italian) centesimi.
 The issue was also notable for the use of a colored silk thread running horizontally through the paper, as an anti-counterfeiting measure.
 (In the illustration to the left, the thread is faintly visible about 1/3 of the distance from the bottom of the stamp, looking almost like a crease.)